joergbattermann/Nancy.Serialization.Jil/README.md

 ### Customization & Jil Options

-By default [Jil's Default.Options](https://github.com/kevin-montrose/Jil#configuration) are used for both, Serialization and De-Serialization.
+By default [Jil's Options](https://github.com/kevin-montrose/Jil#configuration) are set to `Options.ISO8601IncludeInherited` for both, Serialization and De-Serialization.
 If you want to change that behaviour, choose one of the many [Configuration Options](https://github.com/kevin-montrose/Jil/blob/master/README.md#configuration) available and change the Default one used like that:

 ```
     // change only the JilSerializer's Options